Leonardo-Boss/suckless-site/suckless.org/wiki/index.md

 	git push git://git.suckless.org/sites

-The review of your changes might take one day, due to the different timezones we all live in.
+The review of your changes might take a few days, due to the different timezones we all live in.

 __Please make sure to update for incoming changes using »git pull«, before you push changes, to minimize merge problems.__